tunggsten/A-3D-Game-Engine-in-Pygame/README.md

 ## **Note:**

 For some reason this runs *incredibly* slow on Windows.
-Literally it runs 20 times faster on my 11 year old MacBook Pro with Ubuntu than it does on my 2021 windows pc ☠️ Tbf it runs horribly on anything that doesn't border on precognition when it comes to single core cpu performance, but Windows seems to be a challenge for it regardless of the device.
+Literally it runs 20 times faster on my 11 year old MacBook Pro with Ubuntu than it does on my 2021 windows pc ☠️ Tbf it runs horribly on anything that doesn't border on precognition when it comes to single core cpu performance, but Windows seems to be a challenge for it regardless of the device you're running it on.

 ## **Info:**